The History of Freckleton by Peter Shakeshaft

 The village is mentioned in The Domesday Book, although the name is apparently spelt FRECKULTON (or FRECHELTON depending on which reference work you read).
 Various other names have been recorded through the years such as FREQUELTON, FREKELTON and FREKILTON before becoming known by its current name.

 Freckleton water mill, built in the 14th century, provided milled corn for the local agricultural community.
-It was demolished in the 1960’s and replaced by the ‘modern’ flat roofed square building that stands on the site today.
+It was demolished in the 1960’s.

 In the 1800’s Freckleton became an industrial village serving the ship building industry.
 Factories were established to make sail cloth and ropes.
 Most have now been demolished but some remains still exist, mostly in road names.